 Anna: Does it look bad?
 Kristoff:(beat) No. Olaf: You hesitated.
 Kristoff: No, I...I didn't.

-Coupled with Olaf lifting up his head just to be in the frame when he says his line.
+Coupled with Olaf lifting up his head just so he can be in the frame when he says his line.

 When Anna, Kristoff and Sven meet Olaf for the first time.

-Olaf's reaction to Kristoff's "family" of trolls, who appear to be rocks.
+Olaf's reaction to Kristoff's "family" of trolls, who at first appear to be moss covered rocks.
 He thinks Kristoff is crazy and tells Anna to make a break for it, repeatedly, and gets more and more agitated when Anna is completely and utterly motionless.

 Their faces during that scene.